 I had done my research beforehand and decided to book a taxi with SunTransfers, which came with the option of adding a car seat.
 That way we didn’t need to travel with a car seat, which would have added to the ridiculous amount of things we had brought with us for a 5 day trip.
 I mean, my partner and I had gone hand luggage only, but Indiana had an entire suitcase full to the brim.

-It was a short 15 minute journey from the airport to central Seville and finally it was time to start our first family holiday in Spain together.
+It was a short 15 minute journey from the airport to Seville city centre and finally it was time to start our first family holiday in Spain together.

 Don’t miss these best travel toys for babies to keep your baby occupied and happy on the flight.

 Where to Stay in Seville with a Baby

-We decided to stay in a vacation home rental for the duration of the trip.
-Airbnb and VRBO actually have search filters whereby you can select family-friendly facilities that you need, as well as accessibility requirements.
+We decided to stay in a vacation home rental for the duration of our family vacation.
+It’s easy to find an Airbnb with a baby in Seville by using the search filters whereby you can select family-friendly facilities that you need, as well as accessibility requirements.

 Getting Around Seville with a Baby

 Like I mentioned earlier, the appeal of Seville was that we could do it all on foot.
 I didn’t need to worry about how to negotiate public transport with a buggy and I didn’t have to bring the car seat.
-We just set out each day with our Bugaboo Bee5 foldable stroller for travel that we brought from home and walked to all of the tourist sights and lovely cafes of the city.
+We just set out each day with our Bugaboo Bee5 foldable stroller for travel that we brought from home and walked to all of the Seville tourist sights and lovely cafes of the city.

 In the evenings we tended to switch to the Ergobaby 360 baby carrier.
 Just so that it was a little easier getting into narrow restaurants.
 (I totally recommend this baby carrier as it still feels really supportive with older/heavier tots.)